douglasf/pinmaker/README.md

 ## How It Works

-1. Images are loaded and processed
+1. Images are loaded and processed (or blank circles are created if no images provided)
 2. Each image is resized to fit entirely within a square (maintaining aspect ratio)
 3. Images are sized to the exact pin diameter (32mm or 58mm)
-4. Non-square images get white padding to center them
+4. Non-square images get white padding to center them (unless background color is specified)
-5. If fewer images than circles per page, images are duplicated evenly
+5. If `-d` flag is used, images are duplicated evenly to fill all circles per page
+6. Text overlays are added if specified (with positioning, color, and outline)
+7. Borders are applied if specified
-6. Images are placed centered within larger cutting circles (43mm or 70mm)
+8. Images are placed centered within larger cutting circles (43mm or 70mm)
-7. Circles are arranged in a fixed grid (4×5 for 32mm, 2×3 for 58mm) on A4 pages
+9. Circles are arranged in a fixed grid (4×5 for 32mm, 2×3 for 58mm) on A4 pages
-8. PDF is generated with circular clipping masks and cutting guide outlines
+10. PDF is generated with circular clipping masks and cutting guide outlines

 The extra space between the image edge and cutting circle is essential for the pin-making machine to bend the paper around the pin frame.